xynehq/jaf/docs/deployment.md

 };
 ```

-This comprehensive deployment guide provides all the necessary information to deploy FAF applications to production environments.
+This comprehensive deployment guide provides all the necessary information to deploy JAF applications to production environments.
 The guide covers everything from basic containerization to advanced Kubernetes deployments, monitoring, security, and troubleshooting.

 For additional support or specific deployment scenarios, refer to the individual component documentation and consider the specific requirements of your infrastructure and compliance needs.